sigurasg/reversing-the-2465/_posts/2025-01-22-sweep-calibration.md

 ## Principle

-The principle of sweep calibration in the 2465 series is that using a human as a comparator, against a calibrated timing signal, a series of calibrated sweep slopes are configured.
+The principle of sweep calibration in the 2465 series is that a series of calibrated sweep slopes are configured using a technician as a comparator against a calibrated timing signal.
+The delay comparators in the sweep hybrids are used to create a target slope for the technician to target, which allows sweep slope calibration without regard to calibration of the CRT.

-The calibrated sweep slopes all assume the same CRT deflection factor $$d = c \ V/DIV $$, where
+Note that the calibrated sweep slopes all assume the same CRT deflection factor
-$$c = 0.25 $$.
+$$d = c \ V/DIV $$, where $$c = 0.25 $$.
+Once the first sweep slope has been established, the horizontal gains are adjusted to set the CRT to this normalized deflection factor.

+### Details

-For each target slope, the calibration firmware creates a target for the human to aim for, by setting $$\Delta d = d_1 - d_0 $$ to a voltage difference that matches the targeted time delta.
+For each target slope, the calibration firmware creates a target for the technician to aim for, by setting $$\Delta d = d_1 - d_0 $$ to a voltage difference that matches the targeted time delta.
 So, as an example, at a sweep speed of $$v = 100 \ \mu s/DIV $$, the targeted slope is $$s = 1/v \ DIV/s \ d \ V/DIV = 1/(100 \ 10^-6) \ DIV/s \ 0.25 \ V/DIV = 25 \ 10^6 \ V/s $$.

 To target this slope, the calibration firmware instructs the technician to highlight the 2nd and 10th timing markers and to superimpose them in the B-sweep.
-It then sets the two delay references to a difference of 8DIV, which works out to
+It then sets the two delay references to a difference of $$8 d $$, which works out to
 $$\Delta d = 8 \ DIV * 0.25 \ V/DIV = 2 \ V $$.

 Once the technician has aligned the two timing markers as instructed, the target slope